davidtmscott/nlls-model-fitting/README.md

 * Estimated starting parameters are stored in ../data/BioTraits_Params.csv
 * Optimised parameters (post minimisation) are stored in ../data/BioTraits_Params.csv

-__Approximate Total Run Time: __
+__Approximate Total Run Time:__

 #### Workflow Overview:
 The project runs in the following sequence:

 ##### 1. wrangle.R
-R script that imports raw data (BioTraits.csv) from the Data directoryand filters data.
+R script that imports raw data (BioTraits.csv) from the data directory and filters data.
 It then estimates starting parameters for the Briere model and all Schoolfield models.
-Saves data as BioTraits_Params.csv to Data directory.
+Saves data as BioTraits_Params.csv to data directory.

 * Packages used: dplyr
 * Imported Data: ../data/BioTraits.csv